Cole burns hot for Black Caps on the world stage

 McConchie also played against England in Colombo last Friday as Harry Brook’s men somehow fought back to seal a four-wicket triumph with three balls to spare.

-NZ now face South Africa in today’s (Wednesday, March 4) semi-final in India (start 1.30pm GMT), and the success of the Canterbury captain is no surprise to his friends and former team-mates in Monmouth, who remember a mature and talented 18-year-old, who was electric in the field and prolific with the bat.
+NZ now face South Africa in Wednesday’s (March 4) semi-final, and the success of the Canterbury captain is no surprise to his friends and former team-mates in Monmouth, who remember a mature and talented 18-year-old, who was electric in the field and prolific with the bat.

 Cole, who lodged at the Osbaston home of Gordon Grey, the current club president, and worked behind the bar at the King’s Head, hit 806 league runs and collected three centuries, including a top score of 127 at Herefordshire club, Burghill & Tillington, while at Monmouth